Will students still have access to a PC?

 Every webpage is monitored regardless of what device they use (except personal devices on cellular networks).
 Once a device joins our network it is operating in a controlled environment.
 We block websites based on categories as well as specific blacklisted sites.

-Will my child be on the iPad all the time at home?
+Will my child be on the device all the time at home?

-It is advisable to set guidelines and expectations before students receive their iPads.
-One strategy is to have the iPad charge in the kitchen overnight.
+It is advisable to set guidelines and expectations before students receive their iPads or laptops.
+One strategy is to have the device charge in the kitchen overnight.
 This may help restrict the times it can be used.
 Some home wireless routers have the functionality where ‘blackout’ times can be set.
 However this would only restrict Internet usage.

-Do I need to be an expert on iPads to assist my child?
+Do I need to be an expert on iPads or laptops to assist my child?

 Students will be able to seek help from documents on the intranet, house group teachers or IT support staff.